Zimbabwe African National Union - Patriotic Front

 Factions within ZANU PF

-Reportedly they were two main factions within the party, led by Mujuru and another by Mnangagwa.
+Reportedly there were two main factions within the party, led by Mujuru and another by Mnangagwa.
 The two factions were said to be garnering to replace Mugabe.
 The rift between the warring factions widened during Grace Mugabe's "Meet the People" rallies which saw the first lady embarking on a countrywide campaign denouncing factional leaders.
 The rallies took place during the month of October in 2014 and were followed by dismissals, suspensions and expulsions of party members believed to be linked to the then Vice President Mujuru.
 The First Lady embarked on her tours after she was propelled to lead the Women's League and her tours were poised on exposing the rot and or rogue elements within the party, a process which she likened as to the process of removing evil spirits which were brooding within the party.

 The Mujuru Faction